 About Dr. Martha Tara Lee

 Dr. Martha Tara Lee has been a passionate advocate for positive sexuality since 2007.
-With a Doctorate in Human Sexuality and a Masters in Counseling, she launched Eros Coaching in 2009 to help individuals and couples lead self-actualised and pleasurable lives.
-Her expertise includes working with couples who have unconsummated marriage, individuals with sexual inhibitions and discrepancies in sexual desire, men with erection and ejaculation concerns, and members of the LGBTQIA+ and kink communities.
-Dr. Lee welcomes all sexual orientations and is available for online and face-to-face consultations.
-Martha speaks English and Mandarin.
+With a Doctorate in Human Sexuality and a Master’s in Counseling, she founded Eros Coaching in 2009 to help individuals and couples lead self-actualized and pleasurable lives.
+Her expertise includes working with couples in unconsummated marriages, individuals with sexual inhibitions or desire discrepancies, men facing erection and ejaculation concerns, and members of the LGBTQIA+ and kink communities.
+She welcomes people of all sexual orientations and offers both online and in-person consultations in English and Mandarin.

 You can read the testimonials she’s received over years here.
 For her full profile, click here.
 Email her here.